+A hybrid methodology was used to calculate emissions associated with Purchased goods & services.
 For the precious metals that are the core ingredient of the majority of our products we use carbon footprint information developed and published in partnership with members of the International Platinum Association.
 It is a Cradle-to-Gate LCA carried out and 3rd party assured to the requirements of the ISO14040 and ISO14044 standards.
-For the remainder of our Purchased goods and services, we used a Avieco Ltd's proprietary Economic Input-Output database.
-EEIO analysis estimates the emissions resulting from the production and upstream supply chain activities of sectors and products in an economy.
-The Multi-region input-output data and matching environmental satellite accounts are sourced from EORA Global Supply Chain data base.
-This database is widely cited and used by organisations such as the European Commission, the IMF and the World Bank amongst others.
+For the remainder of our Purchased goods and services, we used a mass-based approach wherever global emissions factors could be identified within Ecolnvent v3.5.
+If mass information and/or emissions factors could not be identified, we used Avieco Ltd/s proprietary Environmentally-Extended Input-Output (EEIO) database.
+EEIO analysis estimates the emissions resulting from the production and upstream supply chain activities of sectors and products in the economy.
+The Multi-region inputoutput data and matching environmental satellite accounts are sourced from EORA Global Supply Chain database.
+This database is widely cited and used by organisations such as the European Commissions, the IMF and the World Bank amongst others.